 Nike, a pioneer in merging sports and design, confronted the challenge of staying relevant despite having a dedicated customer base.
 To address this, Nike sought partnerships to gain insights from customers, inspiring their designers to create innovative solutions.
 The result was a prime example of the Design Thinking process.
 Nike's designers revamped their sneakers, adding transparent panels that showcased the wearer's choice of socks.

-Nike also introduced pressurised air technology to enhance athletes' performance.
+Nike also introduced pressurised air technology to enhance athletes' performance, addressing Design Thinking Problems in the process.
 This not only improved functionality but also turned their products into fashion statements, proving Nike's commitment to meeting customer needs and preferences.

 Conclusion

-We hope you read and understood the various Design Thinking Examples across many big companies and the Importance of Design Thinking in the growth of these companies The way it must be implemented depends on the analysis of a user-centred problem and finding a viable solution for it.
-Consider the requirements of your business model and plan your next Design Thinking strategy effectively
+We hope you read and understood the various Design Thinking Examples from leading companies and how they grow with the help of Design Thinking.
+A key area where this approach has proven effective is Design Thinking in Banking, where it helps banks design user-friendly services and improve customer engagement.
+The way it must be implemented depends on the analysis of a user-centred problem and finding a viable solution for it.
+Consider the requirements of your business model and plan your next Design Thinking strategy effectively.

 Frequently Asked Questions